-Macron vows to lead France through ‘historic’ five years in election victory speech
+Macron vows to be ‘everyone’s president’ and heal divided France in victory speech

 But his opponent was forecast to sweep up a larger share of votes than in 2017.

-In his speech, the centrist president said the country needed to be united to take on the challenges that await.
+In his speech, the president said the country needed to be united to take on the challenges that await.

-The French presidential election fell as the Russian invasion of Ukraine entered its second month.
+The French presidential election took place as the Russian invasion of Ukraine entered its third month.

 Mr Macron’s re-election spared France and Europe from the seismic upheaval of a shift of power to far right populist Marine Le Pen - who has faced intense scrunity over ties to Russia and previous friendliness with the Kremlin.